Australian castaway gives detailed account of his time at sea

 Stepping onto land Tuesday for the first time in months was both incredibly welcome and a bit uncomfortable for someone who had grown quite accustomed to being alone.

-Everyone asked about Bella and then deflated when told Shaddock had decided to give her to an animal lover on the crew of the María Delia.
+Everyone asked about Bella and then felt deflated when told Shaddock had decided to give her to an animal lover on the crew of the María Delia.

 “The Australian embassy really made that decision for me,” Shaddock said later, noting that his country has very strict quarantine laws.